-Our dentist and team understand that endodontics can be confusing and that you may have many questions.
+Our dentists and team understand that endodontics can be confusing and that you may have many questions.
 We have provided answers to some of the most frequently asked questions on this page.
-If you have further questions about endodontics in Falls Church, Virginia, or to set up an appointment with Dr. Eli Janabi, please contact Smile Studio Dental today at 703-982-2222.
+If you have further questions about endodontics in Falls Church, Virginia, or to set up an appointment with Dr. Eli Janabi or Dr. Monique Guraya, please contact Smile Studio Dental today at 703-982-2222.

 What is endodontics?